natklo/hello-world/README.md

 # hello-world
 starting with github

 Just have already started with github!
-Worthless konwledge!
+Worthless konwledge! ?

+and add some newline, in that time priceless! and add "?" to previous sentence